cleanstart-dev/cleanstart-tools/clnstrt-cli/README.md

 ## Clnstrt CLI Tool Usage Guide

-## Introduction:
+### Introduction to clnstrt-cli Tool:

-Clnstrt is a powerful tool for building minimal, secure container images.
-It focuses on creating optimized and secure-by-default containers, making it ideal for modern application development.
-The tool provides a comprehensive set of commands to analyze, build, manage, and validate container images while emphasizing security and efficiency.
+Clnstrt is a powerful command-line tool designed for building minimal, secure container images in modern cloud-native environments.
+It focuses on creating optimized and secure-by-default containers, ideal for enterprise application development and deployment.
+The tool provides extensive commands to analyze, build, manage, and validate container images while emphasizing security and compliance.
+At the heart of clnstrt's workflow is the YAML configuration file, which serves as the central component for orchestrating various container operations and ensuring consistency across all environments.

-The YAML configuration file is central to building images and running commands in this process.
+### Importance:

+In today's security-conscious development landscape, container image security and optimization are critical for successful application deployment.
+Clnstrt addresses supply chain security needs by providing integrated vulnerability scanning, image signing and comprehensive SBOM generation.
+The tool's ability to create minimal images reduces attack surface, improves performance and decreases storage costs.
+By consolidating multiple container security capabilities into a single unified tool, clnstrt significantly streamlines DevSecOps workflows and reduces operational complexity.

-## Key Features:
+### Key Features:

-- Build minimal Images:
-  - Build lightweight container images tailored to your application's requirements.
+- Build Minimal Images: Create lightweight, optimized container images with layer optimization, multi-stage builds, and configurable base images through the required from: field in configuration files
-- Image Signing & Verification:
+- Image Signing & Verification: Cosign-compatible container signing with key-based verification using public/private key pairs, policy enforcement for trusted images, and certificate chain validation for comprehensive security
-  - Cosign compatibility for container signing.
-  - Key-based verification with public/private key pairs.
-  - Use minimal base images to reduce attack surface.
-- Vulnerability Scanning:
-  - Built-in Trivy integration for comprehensive vulnerability detection.
-  - Severity filtering (CRITICAL, HIGH, MEDIUM, LOW).
-  - Multiple output formats (JSON, plain text).
+- Vulnerability Scanning: Built-in Trivy integration for comprehensive vulnerability detection with severity filtering (CRITICAL, HIGH, MEDIUM, LOW), multiple output formats (JSON, plain text), and exit codes for CI/CD integration
-- Comprehensive Analysis:
-  - Provides detailed insights into image structure, vulnerabilities, and Software Bill of Materials (SBOM).
+- Comprehensive Analysis: Detailed layer inspection, metadata extraction, image comparison capabilities, and Software Bill of Materials (SBOM) generation in multiple formats (SPDX, CycloneDX) with license tracking and vulnerability inclusion
-- Easy Management:
-  - Manage image layers, packages, and multi-image compositions with ease.
+- Easy Management: Intuitive layer management, package tracking and export, Docker Compose integration for multi-service orchestration, and efficient cache management for faster builds.

+### Conclusion:

+Clnstrt-cli is a production-ready tool that addresses the complete lifecycle of secure container image management from build to deployment.
+By combining security scanning, signing, SBOM generation, and analysis into a unified platform, it streamlines workflows while maintaining enterprise-grade security.
+The configuration-driven approach ensures reproducibility, while extensive features provide flexibility for local development to enterprise CI/CD pipelines, making it essential for modern DevSecOps workflows.

-## Quick Start:
+### Quick Start:

 ### Follow these steps to set up the clnstrt-cli tool.